abrookins/quest/README.md

 # Quest LMS

-This is the example application for the 2nd Edition of the book [The Temple of Django Database Performance](https://spellbookpress.com).
+This is the example application for the 2nd Edition of the book [The Temple of Django Database Performance](https://spellbookpress.com/books/temple-of-django-database-performance/) by Andrew Brookins.

-## Note: Unreleased Content!

-This project is for the _second_ edition of the book, which as of 8/2020 is not yet published.

-**Note**: Not sure which one you have?
-The first edition has a white cover, and the second edition a black cover.
+**Note**: Not sure which edition you have?
+The first edition has a white cover, and the second edition has a black cover.

-This is the example code for the book [The Temple of Django Database Performance](https://spellbookpress.com/books/temple-of-django-database-performance/) by Andrew Brookins.

 ## A Note on Versions